Andrew-Callan/MotionForwardProjectHephaestus/README.md

-Certainly!
-Here’s a detailed README file for the “Project Hephaestus” Terraform and Ansible codebase:

----

 # Project Hephaestus

 **Project Hephaestus** is a robust infrastructure provisioning solution that leverages Terraform and Ansible to create a dynamic cloud networking environment.
 Designed specifically for red teaming / blue teaming exercises, it sets up machines and networks that simulate increasing levels of difficulty as attackers progress, providing a comprehensive training ground for cybersecurity professionals.